Bay Area Regional Energy Network (BayREN)- for single-home owners and multifamily property owners

 Switch Is On- A statewide outreach and education campaign, Switch Is On has an extensive website to help homeowners understand electrification and connect to contractors and rebates.

-East Bay Community Energy (EBCE)- Oakland’s default electricity provider, EBCE is a public utility dedicated to reduced rates and local, clean energy.
+Ava Community Energy (formerly East Bay Community Energy)- Oakland’s default electricity provider, Ava is a public utility dedicated to reduced rates and local, clean energy.
 EBCE provides rebates to support holistic electrification, including for battery storage, induction stoves, and commercial kitchen electrification.

 California Energy Smart Homes- Administered by PG&E, California Energy Smart Homes covers both new construction and alterations, and provides rebates to electrify clothes drying, space heating, and water heating for single-family homes, duplexes, and low-rise multifamily buildings.